 Mara Winter has pursued a unique specialization in the performance of early transverse flutes of the Middle Ages and Renaissance.
 Her involvement in experimental, improvisational and electronic music genres has given her a captivating perspective on the interpretation of early western art music.
 On the other hand, her training as a historical flautist has provided a technical basis for her own compositions, which meditate on the myriad sound possibilities of period instruments set within the framework of contemporary space.

 Mara Winter began her studies in Seattle, WA, USA at Cornish College of the Arts with Baroque flutist Janet See.
 In 2018 she completed a Master’s degree, with distinction, in Medieval and Renaissance traverso at the Schola Cantorum Basiliensis in Basel, Switzerland.
-In 2020 she will graduate from the Schola Cantorum with a Specialized Master's degree focusing exclusively on Renaissance traverso.
-Her main teachers at the Schola have been Johanna Bartz, Norbert Rodenkirchen, Crawford Young, Marc Lewon, Baptiste Romain and Kate Dineen.
+In 2020 she graduated from the Schola Cantorum with a Specialized Master's degree focusing exclusively on Renaissance traverso.
+Her main teachers at the Schola were Johanna Bartz, Norbert Rodenkirchen, Crawford Young, Marc Lewon, Baptiste Romain and Kate Dineen.

 In March 2020, Mara co-founded the record label Discreet Editions together with composer and performer Clara de Asís.
 It fuses the realm of ancient music to that of contemporary, experimental composition through collaborations, commissions, structured improvisation and other, yet-to-be-named performance practices.
 Learn more about Discreet here.